bar-benjamin/bar-benjamin/README.md

 - [Video Game Sales](https://github.com/bar-benjamin/Video-Game-Sales) - data analysis with Python using pandas, numpy and scikit libraries
 - [Graph Calculator](https://github.com/bar-benjamin/Graph-Calculator) - calculator for directed graph using C++, Python and swig
 - [HashMap](https://github.com/bar-benjamin/HashMap) - HashMap implementation in Java using Collection framework and iterators
+- [Thread Pool](https://github.com/bar-benjamin/ThreadPool) - Thread pool implementation in Java (similar to ExecutorService) that manages a pool of worker threads and assigns tasks to them as they become available

 ### Contact me